vroper123/saturnapps/saturn-chart/readme.txt

 == Description ==

 The Saturn chart plugin uses CSV or TXT file formats to display stock data trhough graphs.
-This is a custom plugin developed for mayberryinvestments by BSQUADT.com
+This is a custom plugin developed for mayberryinvestments by vroper

 Features: